-You know it already: on a computer, a picture is made out of pixels, little squares that laid out together form an image.
+You know it already: on a computer, a picture is made out of pixels.
+These little squares are laid out together to form an image.

-It’s very easy to draw a vertical or an horizontal line this way: one just has to follow the natural alignment of pixels.
+It’s very easy to draw a vertical or an horizontal line.
+To create these lines you just have to follow the natural alignment of pixels.
 But it’s more complicated for a tilted line or a curve.
-The drawing cannot match the natural pixel grid and a stair-like pattern will appear: that’s what’s called aliasing.
+The drawing cannot match the natural pixel grid or a stair-like pattern will appear, this is called aliasing.

-To counter that unattractive pattern, one can use a smoothing process called anti-aliasing.
+To counter this unattractive pattern, you can use a smoothing process called anti-aliasing.
 This method uses greyscale gradients to ease the color transition.
 That way, a black line on a white background will be drawn using different shades of gray: the more the line covers a pixel, the darker it is drawn.

-This process produces a slight amount of blur but gives a much smoother drawing.
+This process produces a slight amount of blur but creates a much smoother drawing.

 Aliased and anti-aliased rendering of the letter N

 Text legibility on a calculator is obviously a major concern.
 After a comprehensive benchmark, we settled on the Source Code Pro font: